-A spell at ITV Tyne Tees saw Clare reporting on football (of course, it is Newcastle), floods, farming, job losses, the arts, politics - a bit of everything!
+Clare joined BBC Channel Islands as our main presenter in 2009.
+Born and educated in Newcastle (can't you tell by the accent?!), and with a 2:1 in Politics from Newcastle University, Clare came to us from ITV Tyne Tees.
+There she reported on football (of course, it is Newcastle), floods, farming, industry, the arts, politics - a bit of everything!
 And all directly related to the people who lived there.
 A love affair with local news began.

 After leaving the Royal Navy, David joined the Meteorological Office in 1995 and became a member of the BBC's team of presenters.
 David went on to become one of the best-known BBC forecasters, appearing on all the main television channels and on BBC Radio.